-Parents need to know that Spy Camp, the sequel to Spy School, is a teen mystery about a summer camp training future spies and is full of the sustained peril and weapons-obsessed mayhem typical of the spy genre.
+Parents need to know that Spy Camp, the sequel to Spy School, is a mystery about a summer camp that trains teens to be future spies and is full of the sustained peril and weapons-obsessed mayhem typical of the spy genre.
 In this series, the violence is more cartoonish than realistic and often plays for humor.
 A character dies in an explosion, but it's not graphic, and there's no bloodshed.
 The book also has a few instances of stealing to aid a character, for which there are no consequences.
 There's no swearing but frequent name-calling typical of teens, such as "wuss," "dork," and "whack-job."

 What's the story?